 We are committed to multidisciplinary research.
 We are ranked second in the United States in National Institutes of Health (NIH) funding.
-We are one of only six Emergency Medicine programs to be designated an NIH K12 training center, the only Emergency Medicine program in New York to receive an Innovation Grant from the Centers for Medicare & Medicaid Services, and the only Emergency Medicine program to have a T32 training grant.
+We were one of the original six Emergency Medicine programs to be designated an NIH K12 training center, the only Emergency Medicine program in New York to receive an Innovation Grant from the Centers for Medicare & Medicaid Services, and the only Emergency Medicine program to have a T32 training grant.

 Our faculty has been successful in securing funding from the NIH, including five Research Project Grants (R awards), six K awards, and one Medical Education Research Certificate (MERC)